 A. Although no previous Geographical Information Systems knowledge needed, ideally you will be able to do some simple tasks in QGIS.
 Tasks such as Opening a Map, zooming, panning, etc.

-Q. I am worried that this course will be like many other technical courses - abstract and hard to follow.
+Q. I am worried that this QGIS tutorial will be like many other technical courses - abstract and hard to follow.

 A. I have based all the exercises on the type of practical every-day GIS problems that I encounter day-to-day in my GIS consultancy.
 Download the dataset and follow-along with the videos.

 Q. What Work Materials are there to support the teachings?